-The work of UNEP on biodiversity is led from Nairobi, where the Ecosystem division and other UNEP centers on the topic have their headquarters.
-The Geneva-based UNEP agencies are nonetheless engaged in various streams of work to protect nature and halt biodivesity loss.
-For instance, the UNEP Climate Finance Unit and the UNEP Finance Initiative (UNEP FI) works to bring nature to the heart of financial decision-making.
+The work of UNEP on biodiversity is led from Nairobi, where the Ecosystem division and other UNEP centres on the topic have their headquarters.
+The Geneva-based UNEP agencies are nonetheless engaged in various streams of work to protect nature and halt biodiversity loss.
+For instance, the UNEP Climate Finance Unit and the UNEP Finance Initiative (UNEP FI) work to bring nature to the heart of financial decision-making.

 United Nations Programme on Reducing Emissions from Deforestation and Forest Degradation (UN REDD)

 The UN-REDD Programme is a collaborative initiative from the FAO, UNDP and UNEP.
 The programme supports nationally led REDD+ processes and promotes the informed and meaningful involvement of all stakeholders in national and international REDD+ implementation.
-By protecting forests, REDD+ mechanisms can not only maintain vital ecosystem services and preserve globally significant biodiversity, but also sustain livelihood and mitigating climate change.
+By protecting forests, REDD+ mechanisms can not only maintain vital ecosystem services and preserve globally significant biodiversity but also sustain livelihood and mitigate climate change.

-WWF is one of the leading organization in wildlife conservation and endangered species.
-Working in numerous countries around the globe, WWF collaborating with people to develop and deliver innovative solutions that protect communities, wildlife, and the places in which they live.
-WWF works to help local communities conserve the natural resources they depend upon; transform markets and policies toward sustainability; and protect and restore species and their habitats.
+WWF is one of the leading organizations in wildlife conservation and endangered species.
+Working in numerous countries around the globe, WWF collaborates with people to develop and deliver innovative solutions that protect communities, wildlife, and the places in which they live.
+WWF works to help local communities conserve the natural resources they depend upon; transform markets and policies toward sustainability, and protect and restore species and their habitats.

 Association pour la Sauvegarde du Léman (ASL)

 Located just a stone’s throw from the city centre, the Bioparc Geneva is home to 250 animals, a third of which are threatened species in the wild.
-Its team of wildlife experts and enthusiasts works for conservation of animal species both locally and by supporting projects abroad.
-Open to visitors everyday, the park offers many educational activities to raise awareness about the importance biodiversity.
-It a center of competence and expertise on wild, local and exotic animals, carrying out research and training activities.
+Its team of wildlife experts and enthusiasts works for the conservation of animal species both locally and by supporting projects abroad.
+Open to visitors every day, the park offers many educational activities to raise awareness about the importance of biodiversity.
+It is a centre of competence and expertise on wild, local and exotic animals, carrying out research and training activities.